manoelhortaribeiro/manoelhortaribeiro.github.io/my_collections/_posts/2021-20-03-YouNiverse.md

 ---
 layout: post
-title: 'So do you want to do research about YouTube?'
+title: 'So do you want to do research about YouTube...'
 date: 2021-05-19
 permalink: /posts/2020/08/youniverse